JuliaIntervals/AffineArithmetic.jl/README.md

 [![codecov.io](http://codecov.io/github/dpsanders/AffineArithmetic.jl/coverage.svg?branch=master)](http://codecov.io/github/dpsanders/AffineArithmetic.jl?branch=master)

 A pure-Julia implementation of affine arithmetic.
 This is a method for bounding the results of evaluating functions with linear combination of sets.
-A further goal in progress is to provide a rigorous implementation extending standard interval arithmetic provided in the author's [`ValidatedNumerics.jl` package](https://github.com/dpsanders/ValidatedNumerics.jl).
+A future goal is to provide a rigorous implementation, extending standard interval arithmetic provided in the author's [`ValidatedNumerics.jl` package](https://github.com/dpsanders/ValidatedNumerics.jl).

 ## Author